Authzed Case Study: Maintaining a Stable Protocol Buffers API

 Our existing workflow had been to read the Protocol Buffers documentation to determine whether or not a change is backwards compatible.
 Occasionally, we'd spend time testing out code locally just to ensure that a change is wire-compatible.
 This is time consuming and adds a requirement for more tribal knowledge from our team of developers.
 Buf eliminates this concern with breaking change detection that can be built into CI/CD workflows.
 Going forward, we'll be able to publish an official versioning and deprecation policy, which can be easily and confidently enforced with Buf.

 Even though we've worked with Protocol Buffers APIs in the past and even have a Xoogler on the team that has worked on the internal Protocol Buffers tooling team at Google, we still struggle to write and maintain idiomatic objects and service definitions.
 Buf has a massive index of linting rules and presets like those used at Google and Uber.
 These linting rules are the culmination of experience from years of engineering and are a great source to learn from.
 The linting documentation includes descriptions of the common rules and justifications for why they should be applied.
 These idioms include package naming, which in turn describes how to best version your packages, too!
 We're currently sticking with the defaults which we've found quite sane.
-However, there's a fine balance between following idioms and making trade-offs for user experience; not every idiom yields nice to work with code generated in each language.
+But there's a fine balance between following idioms and making trade-offs for user experience; not every idiom yields nice to work with code generated in each language.
 When we eventually run into particular rules that choose to ignore, Buf makes exceptions a single-line change.

 Standardizing the build flow